 Ontario’s film and television industry was permitted to continue operating throughout most of the pandemic due to strict health and safety guidelines.
 While we know it can be concerning to have over 50 strangers in your space, productions take the safety of their cast and crew very seriously and implement all necessary precautions, such as mask-wearing, screening/testing, and frequent hand washing.
 Filming locations also undergo rigorous cleaning and disinfecting before, during, and after filming.

 Listing your property

-Some locations (we’re looking at you, Cumberland Heritage Village Museum) will be used multiple times while others may have yet to land their first on-screen appearance.
-If your location has been up for a while and you haven’t been approached for filming, don’t despair.
+Some locations will be used multiple times while others may have yet to land their first on-screen appearance.
+If your location has been listed for a while and you haven’t been approached for filming, don’t despair.
 Every production has different location needs and it could be that your space just hasn’t yet matched a script’s vision and tone.
 Be patient and we’re confident you’ll be hosting film crews and actors once the time – and project – is right.